Browse Items (12 total)

 Newspaper advertisement for Lionel Hampton at Birmingham's Masonic Temple, Weekly Review, December 27, 1940.

-Program: John Tuggle Whatley Elementary School
+John Tuggle Whatley Elementary School Program

 Program for Birmingham's John Tuggle Whatley Elementary School, named for the city's influential "Maker of Musicians," John T. "Fess" Whatley.
 Program includes a biography of Whatley and a photo of his early Vibra-Cathedral Orchestra.
 Please see also…